How to Install Bathroom Tiles

 Once you have installed bathroom floor tiles, you can then move onto the walls.
 You will want to repeat the setout process for the walls to ensure the cuts and grout lines are best positioned to the wall and adjoining tiles.

-For large white wall tiles, such as the 60cmx30cm matt white wall tile that I used, you use the clip-it living system to ensure a seamless finish.
+For large white bathroom wall tiles, such as the 60cmx30cm matt white wall tile that I used, you use the clip-it living system to ensure a seamless finish.
 For feature tiles such as subway tiles, you will want to carefully install these by hand without relying on any clip system.

-Pro-tip: If you have small tiles on a feature wall, subway tiles or otherwise, have your plasterer finish the wall as if it were being painted; i.e., set the joins and sand it back.
+Pro-tip: If you have small tiles on a feature wall, subway tiles, or otherwise, have your plasterer finish the wall as if it were being painted; i.e., set the joins and sand it back.
 Having a smooth surface to install small feature tiles on will prevent them from buckling and becoming uneven on joins.

 Shop for wall tiles Shop for feature tiles